Call (888) 883-2483

 CRSC is an additional, non-taxable compensation for combat-related disabilities that veterans must apply for through their branch of military service.
 CRDP, which is taxable and is automatically given to eligible retired veterans, makes up the difference in retirement pay that is lost because of a VA compensation offset.

-Retired veterans cannot receive both benefits simultaneously but must choose each year which benefit they want if they are eligible for both of them.
+Retired veterans cannot receive both benefits simultaneously but must choose each year which benefit they want if they are eligible for both.

 How Long Does It Take to Process a CRSC claim?

-Once your branch of service receives your CRSC claim, it will take about 30 days to process it and receive a written decision about your claim.
+The amount of time it takes to process a CRSC claim can vary, but once your branch of service receives your CRSC claim, it should take about 30 days to process it and receive a written decision about your claim.

 VA Disability and CRSC